-- 2.38 Subject to the giving of the notice required by Standing Order 2.39, a member may ask a question on any matter in relation to which the County Council has powers or duties or which affects West Sussex (including any matter considered by the Executive, a Select Committee or non-Executive committee) which is not otherwise on the agenda for the meeting, and which the Chairman does not rule to be irrelevant or inappropriate or involve the expenditure of a disproportionate amount of time or money to prepare the answers. - 2.39 The notice of a question to be asked in pursuance of Standing Order 2.38 shall be in writing and shall be given to the Director of Law and Assurance no earlier than four weeks before the meeting and at the latest by 9.00 a.m. on the fourth working day before the meeting of the County Council at which the question is to be asked; the Chairman may allow this provision to be relaxed if, in his or her opinion, it would be an advantage to the County Council's business to do so.
+- 2.38 Subject to the giving of the notice required by Standing Order 2.39, a member may ask a question on any matter in relation to which the County Council has powers or duties or which affects West Sussex (including any matter considered by the Executive, a scrutiny committee or non-executive committee).
+The subject should not already be on the agenda for the meeting and the Chairman may rule out any questions considered to be irrelevant or inappropriate.
+The question will be deferred for a later reply if it involves the expenditure of a disproportionate amount of time or money to prepare the answer.
+Questions will be limited to no more than 150 words and answers will be limited to usually no more than 250 words. - 2.39 The notice of a question to be asked in pursuance of Standing Order 2.38 shall be in writing and shall be given to the Director of Law and Assurance no earlier than four weeks before the meeting and at the latest by 12 noon on the fifth working day before the meeting of the County Council at which the question is to be asked; the Chairman may allow this provision to be relaxed if, in his or her opinion, it would be an advantage to the County Council's business to do so.

-(N.B.
-This will be by 9.00 a.m. on the Monday prior to the meeting when the County Council meets on a Friday.)
+[N.B.
+This will be by 12 noon on the Friday prior to the meeting when the County Council meets on a Friday.]

 2.40 Each meeting of the County Council will receive answers to the first 10 such questions received.
-Further questions will be referred to the appropriate senior officer for a written reply and published in the Members' Information Service.
+Further questions will be referred to the appropriate senior officer for a written reply and published in The Bulletin.
 There is a limit of two questions per member within the first 10 questions received except that, if fewer than 10 questions are received by the deadline, additional questions from a member who has already asked two questions will be answered up to the maximum of 10.
 Answers to written questions shall be circulated in writing by 12 noon on the day before the County Council meeting.
 Neither questions nor answers under this paragraph shall be argumentative or open to debate.